 “They said he must have tried to take shelter down a little street behind the bus stop, because that’s where he was found.
 It’s not the best area — it was the stop at Hamlet and 11th, if you know it, which is statistically the worst part of the city for gang activity — and though there aren’t a lot of gunfights, they do happen, and there does happen to be a bus stop right there, so it was inevitable that eventually someone would…”

 Her face had been growing more and more brittle throughout this dissertation, her voice tighter and tighter.
-Something was going to crack, and the result was sure to be sobbing and tears and probably a good deal less coherence.
-She cleared her throat again and took a deep breath that was not entirely steady.
+Something was going to crack, and the result would surely be sobbing and tears and probably a good deal less coherence.
+She cleared her throat again and took a deep breath not entirely steady.

 She was also lying.

-It was extremely frustrating.
-Exactly what she was lying about, exactly why she was lying, and exactly how it pertained to the current situation and her husband’s ghost, Hajime could not begin to tell, but she couldn’t hide from him the general sense of untruth behind her words.
+This frustrated Hajime to a pitch that heightened with every word she spoke.
+Exactly what she was lying about, exactly why she’d chosen to lie, and exactly how it pertained to the current situation and her husband’s ghost, he could not begin to determine, but she couldn’t hide from him the general sense of untruth behind her words.

 What she could hide from him was just about everything else.
-She was guarding so fiercely, he couldn’t even get at completely unrelated thoughts in her head.
-Moments like this made him regret never training more thoroughly in communication, and he decided then and there how he was going to be spending his free time after this was over, so bothersome was it not to be able to reach a truth that would, presumably, help everyone present.
+She guarded so fiercely, he couldn’t even get at completely unrelated thoughts in her head.
+Moments like this made him regret never training more thoroughly in communication, and he decided then and there how he would be spending his spare time after this ended, so bothersome was it not to be able to reach a truth that would, presumably, help everyone present.

 “He was actually shot twice,” she went on, surprisingly with no great increase in breakdown of control: “once just behind his right ear, and the other just in front of it.
 He was unconscious when he was found and taken to the hospital, and it took him less than an hour to pass away.
 I didn’t even make it over there before… I didn’t get a chance to…” After another trembling breath she went on more steadily, “They said, if there was any pain, it was probably over with quickly.”

-Throughout this discourse Sano had been shifting restlessly, and, though Hajime doubted the young man could sense the dishonesty, it was clear that the woman’s words — especially these last — were not helping to decrease the already significant level of anger he was trying to deal with.
-But Kaoru, gaze still fixed on her knees, did not appear to notice this.
+Throughout this discourse Sano had been shifting restlessly, and, though Hajime doubted the young man could sense the concealment, clearly the woman’s words — especially these last — did nothing to help decrease the already significant level of anger he struggled to deal with.
+But Kaoru, gaze still fixed on her knees, appeared to notice none of this.

-This latest set of revelations, Hajime thought, was probably totally honest, since it really had nothing to do with Kenshin’s death, and the overwhelming sense of deception had faded somewhat from Kaoru’s demeanor.
-But whether she was making a subtle attempt to get away from the topic about which she felt the need to lie, or whether she really had been sidetracked in her grief by memories of her late husband’s quirks, Hajime could not guess.
-In any case, it wasn’t getting them anywhere.
+This latest set of revelations Hajime believed to be totally honest, since it had nothing to do with Kenshin’s death, and the overwhelming sense of deception had faded somewhat from Kaoru’s demeanor.
+But whether she was making a subtle attempt to get away from the topic about which she felt the need to lie, or whether she really had been sidetracked in her grief by memories of her late husband’s quirks, the exorcist couldn’t guess.
+In any case, it got them nowhere.

 “Mrs. Himura,” he began, in the cool tone of a lecturer, “the problem here — at least the first problem that needs to be dealt with — isn’t so much your husband himself as the angry energy surrounding him.
 When someone is haunted by this type of energy — which is called a shade — it has a number of negative effects on them; headaches and an extremely bad mood are the most common.
 As you can see, Sano is currently suffering these effects because, for some reason, your husband has been haunting him for three weeks.”